-Our Interior Designer, Nicole, has been part of the Pavilion Broadway team for just over 4 years and when it comes to lighting, she certainly knows her stuff!
-She's taken over the blog this week to tell us some of her top lighting tips and tricks.
-So, whether your interior is small, large, round or square, she's given us some expert interior designer insights into how to buy the right lighting size and style to suit your home.
-Explore her home lighting tips below...
+Our Interior Designer, Nicole, has been part of the Pavilion Broadway team for just over 5 years.
+When it comes to lighting, she certainly knows her stuff!
+She's taken over the blog this week to tell us some of her top interior design lighting tips and tricks.
+So, whether your room is small, large, round or square, she's given us some expert interior designer insights into how to buy the right lighting size and style to suit your home.
+Read on to explore her home lighting tips...

 How Should I Hang My Chandelier?